MERN-ing-the-midnight-oil/MeepleUp/README.md

 # MeepleUp

-MeepleUp is a mobile app that helps board game communities coordinate their regular game nights.
-Users can quickly catalog their board game collections by scanning barcodes, which pulls game data from BoardGameGeek's API.
+MeepleUp is a mobile app that helps private board game groups coordinate their regular game nights.
+Users can quickly catalog their board game collections using AI-powered game recognition, which pulls game data from BoardGameGeek's API.
 The core value is making it easy for game night attendees to browse each other's collections and request games they'd like to play at upcoming events.

 The app is organized around events - recurring game nights at breweries, game stores, or private homes.
 Each event has its own hub where members can RSVP, see who's attending, browse the collective game library from all members, and post on a simple message board.
-Organizers can create events and control privacy settings: private events use join codes for invitation-only groups, while public events are discoverable by anyone in the local area looking for game nights to attend.
+Events are private and invitation-only, using join codes for access control.

-New users either enter a join code to immediately access their friend's game night, or they enter their location to discover public events nearby.
+New users enter a join code to access their friend's game night.
 Users can belong to multiple events (Tuesday brewery night, Saturday home games, etc.), with each event appearing as a tile on their home screen.
 The app spreads organically as people invite friends to game nights and those friends download MeepleUp to participate.

 ## Features

-- **Onboarding**: A smooth onboarding process for new users, including join code entry and location selection.
+- **Onboarding**: A smooth onboarding process for new users, including join code entry.
 - **Event Management**: Create, edit, and delete events, and manage attendees.
 - **Game Collection**: Browse and manage your game collection with filtering and sorting options.
-- **Barcode Scanning**: Easily add games to your collection using barcode scanning functionality.
+- **AI Game Recognition**: Easily add games to your collection using AI-powered game recognition from photos.
 - **Messaging**: A message board for events to facilitate communication among attendees.
 - **User Profile**: Manage and edit user profile information.
-- **Event Discovery**: Browse public events nearby to join and participate.

 ## Project Architecture